 Payroll software is a system that handles payroll services, including payroll taxes, compensation, year end bonuses, pay stubs, paid time off, benefits management and tracks employee records.
 Many organizations outsource these types of administration tasks, but you may decide that in-house is best for your company, and there are many payroll software solutions available to streamline the task.

 But determining which solution is best for you can be overwhelming.
 We’ve created this guide to help you navigate the vendor landscape.
 Here’s what we'll cover:

-In preparing a run, the system will calculate federal, state and local taxes (including Social Security, Medicare, unemployment and disability insurance); print checks or execute direct deposits and export data directly to accounting software or in a format that's compatible for import to an accounting system.
-It should also support reimbursements for mileage and other travel expenses, as well as any other expenditures fronted by employees.
+In preparing a run, the system will calculate federal taxes, local taxes, and state taxes (including Social Security, Medicare, unemployment and disability insurance); print checks or execute direct deposits and export data directly to accounting software or in a format that's compatible for import to an accounting system.
+It should also support reimbursements for mileage, relocation for new hires, and other travel expenses, as well as any other expenditures fronted by employees.

 Finally, the software should prepare tax forms and reports for the employer, employees and contractors, such as the 940, 941, 944, 1099, W2, W3 and 1099-MISC.

 Benefits of Payroll Software

 If your company is tracking employee information and processing payments manually, payroll solutions could save you time, money and a lot of headaches by mitigating compliance risks.